 Asset Type Depreciation Policy

-Building Works (new build) Between 30 and 50 Years
+Building Works(new Between 30 and 50 Years

-, 45.4
+build) Building Works 15 Years

-Building Works (improvements) 15 Years
+(improvements)

 Computer Equipment 5 Years

 Smartboards 5 years

 Office Equipment 5 Years

 Furniture, Fixtures and Fittings 5 Years

 ^{} Computer equipment purchased for less than £5,000 may be capitalised where it is purchased as part of the annual computer refresh.
 In such cases the total value of the refresh will be capitalised although the individual unit price may be lower than £5,000.